riverbed/Riverbed-Community-Toolkit/APM/401-apm-analysis-server-on-aws-ec2/README.md

 # Cookbook 401 - APM Analysis Server on AWS EC2

-This cookbook deploys the ALLUVIO Aternity [APM](https://www.riverbed.com/products/application-performance-monitoring/) Analysis Server in few clicks.
+This cookbook deploys the  AterALLUVIOnity [APM](https://www.riverbed.com/products/application-performance-monitoring/) Analysis Server in few clicks.
 It creates an EC2 instance into an existing VPC/Subnet in your AWS account.

 <div align="center">
 <img src="images/alluvio-apm-as-on-aws-ec2_login.png" alt="APM AS on AWS EC2" width="70%" height="auto">